FinLegal/API-Documentation/use-cases-walkthrough-v2.md

 * Activity 3 is assigned, by a case handler, as and when it is required and is not assigned through workflow.
 * Activities 1, 2 & 3 are claim activities.

 **Note:** All id's (uuid's) shown in the examples below are fictitious.
 And also be aware id's are environment & claim specific.

-## Use Case 1: Capturing basic client information & redirecting them to step 1 of the claims process

-*Expectation:* You have captured some basic information about the client (email & name) & now wish to refer them to a claims site so they complete the remaining three activities of the claim.

-1. Create a Contact: POST request to `/funnel/v2/contacts?isAdministrator=true` **Note:** A Contact should by default be an administrator.
-2. Create a Claim: POST request to `/funnel/v2/claims`
-3. Create Activity 1: POST request to: `/funnel/v2/activities?claimId={claimId}`.
-4. Create Magic Link for redirect: POST request to: `/funnel/v2/contacts/{contactId}/magic-link` You will receive a response containing a redirect url which, when followed, will enable the client to begin the claims process at the first Open activity

-### Additional items to consider

-* In the response to the first POST (1.) you will receive a `contactID`.
-This `contactID` must be used to create a claim (2.).
-* In the response to the second POST (2.) you will receive a `claimID`.
-* You may want to save both `contactID` and `claimID`s to your record system if you wish to push more data into FinLegal or if you need to track activity completion by the claimant (via e.g. webhooks or GTM).
-* The `contactId` can also be identified using the following API endpoints:

-  * `GET /funnel/v2/contacts/by-email/{email}`
-  * `GET /funnel/v2/contacts/by-phone/{phone}`

-## Use Case 2: Creating a claim & redirecting them to step 3 of that claim

-*Expectation:* You have captured personal details about a claimant and details about the claim to satisfy activities 1 & 2 of the claim.
-You have agreed with a FinLegal customer that the client will resume at activity 3.

-1. Create a Contact: POST request to `/funnel/v2/contacts`
-2. Create a Claim: POST request to `/funnel/v2/claims`,
-3. Create Magic Link for redirect: POST request to: `/funnel/v2/contacts/{contactId}/magic-link`.
-Keep hold of this URL - you will not need it quite yet.
+Some data properties have been removed for brevity.

+#### Request to get Reference Data

-4. Capture Activity template IDs: GET request to `/funnel/v2/activity-templates`.
+Capture Activity template IDs: GET request to `/funnel/v2/activity-templates`.
 Keep hold of this response as you will need to refer to it several times in the following steps.

-   **Note:** Some data properties have been removed for brevity.

 ```json
 [